 OSPs adhere to SHAKEN criteria for attestations “A”, “B” and “C”.

-Any enhancements required to SHAKEN PASSporT fields and certificates align with ATIS/SIP Forum IP NNI Task Force standards and/or best practices.
+Any modifications required to SHAKEN PASSporT fields and certificates align with ATIS/SIP Forum IP NNI Task Force standards and/or best practices.

 ATIS-1000074 states that ultimately it is up to service provider local policy to decide which mechanisms are sufficient for an OSP to attest fully to a “legitimate right to assert a telephone number” for a given call.